Share this post on:

 As with anything good, an oversupply of a good thing is always riddled with consequences.

-And an excess of Uncertainty can often lead to higher levels of stress, worry, overwhelm, frustration, and fear.
+Excessive Uncertainty can often lead to higher stress, worry, overwhelmed, frustration, and fear.

 This can very quickly get out of control.
 And as a result, you immediately turn to Certainty for Comfort, predictability, and security.

-And so, the cycle goes on as you jump from one need to the next in succession.
-How quickly or far you jump will depend on how you prioritize your needs.
+The cycle continues as you move from one need to the next in succession.
+How quickly or far you move will depend on how you prioritize your needs.

-Learn more about when the need for Uncertainty / Variety is important to you.
+Learn when the need for Uncertainty / Variety is essential to you.

 When the Need for Significance is Important to You